 GeneCards Summary for CXCR2 Gene

 CXCR2 (C-X-C Motif Chemokine Receptor 2) is a Protein Coding gene.
 Diseases associated with CXCR2 include Autosomal Recessive Severe Congenital Neutropenia Due To Cxcr2 Deficiency and Human Granulocytic Anaplasmosis.
-Among its related pathways are PEDF Induced Signaling and Peptide ligand-binding receptors.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and C-X-C chemokine receptor activity.
 An important paralog of this gene is CXCR1.

 UniProtKB/Swiss-Prot for CXCR2 Gene

 Receptor for interleukin-8 which is a powerful neutrophil chemotactic factor.
 Binding of IL-8 to the receptor causes activation of neutrophils.
 This response is mediated via a G-protein that activates a phosphatidylinositol-calcium second messenger system.
 Binds to IL-8 with high affinity.
 Also binds with high affinity to CXCL3, GRO/MGSA and NAP-2.